 Breeders & Puppy Costs

 As with all dog breeds, it is important to acquire your French Bulldog puppy from a respected breeder, unless you choose to adopt.
 The French Bulldog Club of England recommends that puppies be acquired from parents who have been through health tests and vaccinations.
 It is also important to see the puppies with the parents to be assured of everyone’s health.
+The price of French Bulldog puppies can vary greatly, but they are on the expensive side.

 Many responsible breeders will have a lot of information regarding the parent dogs, being able to trace a dog’s pedigree down through several generations.
 This means that they will have a lot of specific information regarding their genealogy, what health risks run through the family, and where their dogs’ ancestries lie.
 The Humane Society of the United States lists several traits of responsible breeders, which include transparency and a working relationship with local veterinarians.